How Forex Broker Execution Models Actually Work

 Why Execution Models Matter More Than Most Traders Think

 When traders compare brokers, they usually focus on what is visible: spreads, commissions, regulation, and platform features.
-Execution model is often treated as a marketing detail rather than an operational one.
+Execution model is often treated as a marketing detail — something to glance at in a comparison table — rather than an operational variable that shapes every trade.

 This is understandable.
 Execution happens behind the interface.
-It is invisible until something feels wrong.
+It is invisible until something feels wrong — a fill that seems slow, a price that jumps past your entry, or a spread that widens at precisely the wrong moment.

-However, the execution model influences how orders are routed, how liquidity is accessed, how slippage occurs, and how behaviour changes under volatility.
-In other words, it influences the environment in which your strategy operates.
+However, the execution model influences how orders are routed, how liquidity is accessed, how slippage occurs, and how the entire environment behaves under volatility.
+In other words, it influences the conditions in which your strategy operates — conditions that can differ dramatically between two brokers offering identical advertised spreads.

 As explored in our guide on hidden broker costs, much of what traders perceive as strategy failure can originate from structural friction within the execution environment.
 That friction is not always obvious, but it is rarely random.